awslabs/aws-config-engine-for-compliance-as-code/README.md

 ### Requirements
 1. Define an AWS Account to be the central location for the engine (Compliance Account).
-2. Define the AWS Accounts which must be covered by the engine ( Application Accounts).
+2. Define the AWS Accounts to be verified by the engine (Application Accounts).

 ### In Compliance Account
 1. Create a new bucket (ex. compliance-as-code-ruleset-112233445566) and note the name